Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: Proof of Lemma

 where (a) is due to the probability generating functional (PGFL) of the PPP \cite{book} and the fact that distances from other BSs to the user must be larger than $ r_{kki\tilde{i}}$.
-So, by combining (\ref{ea}) and (\ref{A}), we have:
+So, by combining (\ref{ea}) and (\ref{A}), and replacing the result and (\ref{pdf}) into (\ref{F_srevise}), the CDF of $S$ is:

+Where (a) arises from the first-order Taylor approximation, $e^{a} \approx 1 + a$.
+This approximation holds well when $a$ is close to zero (Taylor series).
+Since $\alpha>0$, the term $-s\eta nr^{2\alpha}x^{-2\alpha}$ tends to zero as $x$ increases.
+Therefore, we can employ the mentioned approximation to derive (a).
+For (b), we use $\int e^{Ar^2}rdr = \frac{e^{Ar^2}}{2A}$.
+Finally, by substituting (\ref{F_Sfinal}) into (\ref{F_S}), and using (\ref{R_d}) and (\ref{R_d2}), $R_0$ and $R_1$ are derived as Lemma \ref{lemma2}.